The aims of this module are separated in two levels:

 Course Content (Syllabus)

-In this seminar the special focus (author, work, seminar topic) from Latin poetry serves as the starting point for a complex and specialized approach to various aspects of classical philology.
-Particular attention is paid to the interpretative approach to the text, both through close reading and by emphasis on the evolution of the specific genre, the evaluation of its place in Latin literature and its contribution to generic evolution.
+In this graduate seminar the special focus (Metadramatic readings in Seneca’s Tragedies) from Latin poetry serves as the starting point for a complex and specialized approach to various aspects of classical philology.
+Particular attention is paid to the interpretative approach through a close reading of the text from both a meta-dramatic and an extra-dramatic perspective.
+Emphasis is also paid on the evaluation of Senecan tragedy and its contribution to generic evolution.
+The generic approach requires student familiarization with Roman tragedy as well as Roman comedy.

-The course requires the energetic participation of the students, who are also required to write a seminar paper, which they present in class.
-At the end of the semester there may be an oral or written examination.
+The course requires the energetic participation of the students, who are also required to prepare the text in advance, and write a seminar paper, which they present in class as part of their course requirements.